kbosa-risc/mcpf-getting-started/src/python/mcp_general_functions/README.md

 	return data
 ```

-**Important remark**: Before the end of the function the call *routines.set_meta_in_data(data, meta)* must be executed to clean up the *meta* data from the current arguments.
+**Important remark**: Always access to the content of *meta data* only via the provided *routines.get_meta_data* function otherwise the
+arguments specified for the current function in the yaml config file will not be set.

 ## How loops work in the pipeline

 ### Registering list of data for iterative

-You can registered a list of element (let's call it *list of iterators*), on which you would like to execute a loop.
+You can register a list of element (let's call it *list of iterators*), on which you would like to execute a loop.

 ```
 from typing import Any